Admission requirements

 Applicants who received their previous education in a non-EU/EEA country (handling fee)

-Applicants applying for this study programme who received their previous education in a non-EU/EEA country will have to pay a handling fee.
+Applicants for this study programme who received their previous education in a non-EU/EEA country will have to pay a handling fee.
 More information on this handling fee and how to arrange this payment can be found on the Handling fee page.

 Documents required for application process